Pacode74/pandas-exploratory-descriptive-analysis-wine-reviews/README.md

 For our further analysis we choose to use Hybrid Approach (3.3.5) in our further analysis that is we will use `reviews_hybrid`.

-## 4. Handle outliers in the `reviews_hybrid` dataset.
+## 4. Handle outliers in the `reviews_hybrid` dataset
-### 4.1 Analyze the distribution of 'Price'
+    - 4.1 Analyze the distribution of 'Price'
-### 4.2 Handle the Outliers type 2: Values are correct but extreme to our other data points
+    - 4.2 Handle the Outliers type 2: Values are correct but extreme to our other data points
 Given this information, we have several options for handling these outliers, depending on my specific analysis goals:
-#### 4.2.1 **Keep the outliers**: If the high-priced wines are of particular interest or if we're analyzing market segments that include premium wines, we might choose to retain these data points.
+        - 4.2.1 **Keep the outliers**: If the high-priced wines are of particular interest or if we're analyzing market segments that include premium wines, we might choose to retain these data points.
-#### 4.2.2 **Exclude the outliers**: For analyses where extreme values might skew the results, such as when calculating average prices, we might consider excluding these outliers.
+        - 4.2.2 **Exclude the outliers**: For analyses where extreme values might skew the results, such as when calculating average prices, we might consider excluding these outliers.
-#### 4.2.3 **Cap and Floor the values**: We can cap and floor prices at a certain thresholds to lessen the impact of extremely high/low prices.
+        - 4.2.3 **Cap and Floor the values**: We can cap and floor prices at a certain thresholds to lessen the impact of extremely high/low prices.
 But the data will not be excluded only the price values will be overwritten.
-#### 4.2.4 **Discretization and Binning of 'Points' into 'Rating'**: I will use this for my further analysis.
+        - 4.2.4 **Discretization and Binning of 'Points' into 'Rating'**: I will use this for my further analysis.
-#### 4.2.5 **Discretization and Binning of 'Price' into 'Price_cat'**: I will use this for my further analysis.
+        - 4.2.5 **Discretization and Binning of 'Price' into 'Price_cat'**: I will use this for my further analysis.
-##### 4.2.5.1 Approach Discretizing Price based on Equal width bins.
+            - 4.2.5.1 Approach Discretizing Price based on Equal width bins.
-##### 4.2.5.2 Approach Discretizing Price based on putting the same number of reviews into different brackets.
+            - 4.2.5.2 Approach Discretizing Price based on putting the same number of reviews into different brackets.
-##### 4.2.5.3 Approach Discretizing Price based on defining customized quanlites.
+            - 4.2.5.3 Approach Discretizing Price based on defining customized quanlites.
-##### 4.2.5.4 Approach Discretizing Price based on defining customized quanlites and considering outliers.
+            - 4.2.5.4 Approach Discretizing Price based on defining customized quanlites and considering outliers.
-##### 4.2.5.5 Approach K-Means Clustering for Price Binning.
+            - 4.2.5.5 Approach K-Means Clustering for Price Binning.
 For our further analysis, we choose to use the Descritization and Binning approach according to 4.2.4 and 4.2.5.5

-## 5. Convert Rating and Price_Category to categorical data and set the order in `reviews_hybrid` dataset.
+## 5. Convert Rating and Price_Category to categorical data and set the order in `reviews_hybrid` dataset

-# **Pattern Discovery Part I - Data Aggregation:**
+# **Pattern Discovery Part I - Data Aggregation**

 ## 1. Which country is dominant in Wine industry production?
 ## 2. What is the most common variety reviewed in each country?